XiangruiWei/UAV-GCN/README.md

 ## Training & Testing

-The details about training these models are demonstrated in the model folder.
+The details about training these models are demonstrated in the corresponding model folder.
 You can use following commands to turn to the corresponding model and check details:
 ```shell
 $ cd CTR-GCN
 $ cd BlockGCN